 What is the nature of an eternal place?

 The following verse is interesting.
 Why say, "in this age or the age to come"?
-Why not simply say "will not be forgiven"?
+(According to Revelation 20:4-6 the age to come is 1000 years.)
+Why not simply say "will never be forgiven"?
 It makes it look as though the same rules apply to this life and that which follows.
+And just because something will not be forgiven, it does not follow that the punishment is forever.
+See The Unforgivable Sin.

 Below is a verse which seems to support eternal punishment.